-The course includes the principles of food preparation will emphasis on the scientific principles of cookery.
-Demonstrations and experiments will be presented illustrate the effects of various ingredients, variation preparation techniques and the critical steps in the preparation of basic food products.
-The course will serve as a background for quantity foods courses for the individu interested in institution food service.
+The course includes the principles of food preparation with emphasis on the scientific principles of cookery.
+Demonstrations and experiments will be presented to illustrate the effects of various ingredients, variation in preparation techniques and the critical steps in the preparation of basic food products.
+The course will serve as a background for quantity foods courses for the individual interested in institution food service.

-7,137 Food Preparation Workshop
+7.137 Food Preparation Workshop